How the information you provide on this website is used, such as registration and survey details.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

-There are three main types of cookie used on the Faith Survey web site:
+There are four main types of cookie used on the Faith Survey web site:

 For further information, please contact the webmaster.